roberto-amoroso/roberto-amoroso/README.md

 ## I'm a Computer Engineer, Researcher, and Developer!
 - 🎓 Master's Degree in "Intelligent Cyber ​​Systems": artificial intelligence, processing of visual and multimedia data, computer networks, development on mobile platforms
 - 🔭 I’m currently working on Computer Vision, Machine Learning, and Network Management
-- 🌱 I'm currently studying and carrying out research to improve my skills on artificial intelligence and its application to different fields
+- 💻 I'm collaborating in the development and implementation of web and mobile applications
 - 🌎 I love to travel all over the world

 ### Connect with me: